Matt Olson Player Props: Braves vs. Athletics

 Matt Olson At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 122nd, his on-base percentage ranks 40th, and he is 12th in the league in slugging.
+- Among qualified hitters in MLB action, his batting average ranks 119th, his on-base percentage ranks 37th, and he is 12th in the league in slugging.

-- In 60.4% of his 53 games this season, Olson has picked up at least one hit.
-He's also had 12 multi-hit games.

-- He has homered in 26.4% of his games this season, and 6.7% of his trips to the plate.
+- He has hit a home run in 27.8% of his games this season, and 7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.